 With an accounting programme, you can also see what costs are in relation to the turnover.
 This gives you a clearer picture of the final profit that will sharpen your sales forecasting.

 Sales AI systems perform tasks for you that you would otherwise have to do with human intelligence.
 This kind of software is programmed in such a way that it connects many data sources and analyses them.
 The result: factual insights based on historical data that become predictive.

-By using an AI system as a sales forecasting tool, you save time and capacity.
+Using an AI system as a sales forecasting tool saves time and capacity.
 AI is a perfect tool for working accurately and precisely to get the right data.

 The benefits of AI in sales forecasting